syzygyexe/Interactive-Daily-Notes/README.md

-# REST Api with Flask and Postman
+REST Api powered by Flask.